Post Insurance Payments

 ERA Select List (Screen Reference)

 The ERA Select List screen in Autopost (autopip) displays incoming ERA checks.
 Your insurance carrier may send a single ERA detailing many claim responses and several different checks.
-Partner splits that information into individual check and then displays them in the order Partner received them.
+PCC splits that information into individual check and then displays them in the order received.

 For each check, you can see the Date, Payor identity, Check Number (or payor reference number), and Check Amount.